Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 - [priority](#priority)

-The defined configuration values have completely the same syntax as the ones defined on a task or a job level and are applied to all the tasks and jobs in a pipeline.
+The defined configuration values have completely the same syntax as the ones defined on a task or job scope and are applied to all the tasks and jobs in a pipeline.

-In the case of `prologue` and `env_vars` the global values, ones from `global_job_config`, are exported first, and after them, the ones defined on a task level.
+In the case of `prologue` and `env_vars` the global values, ones from `global_job_config`, are exported first, and after them, the ones defined on a task scope.
 This allows overriding global values for the specific task if there is a need for that.